4ahmnm2021-G3-G4/01-maze-audiocode-dejan01/README.md

 ### Limitations:
--parented peaunts didn't fall at the right moment as expected
+-parented peaunts didn't fall at the right moment as expected -Sound is coming from every direction.
+For example: Audio Source is on the left hand side of the player but the sound can be heared from every direction.

 ### Lessons Learned:
 - Learned how to Animate in Unity using the animator